RaadAldakhil/Journal/coding-challenges.md

 112. (Difficult) First-Person Engine in OpenGL(Walking, Looking Around, Jumping on Obstacles)(BONUS: VR Compatibility)
 113. (Medium) Shuffle a Deck of Cards
 114. (Medium) Simulate a game of Tag using a multi-agent system
-115. (Difficult) Wolfenstein Clone(FPS, two-dimentional map that appears to be 3-D)(If you need a starting point, search for [bisquit's video](https://www.youtube.com/watch?v=HQYsFshbkYw) about DOOM-like Engines)
+115. (Difficult) Wolfenstein Clone(FPS, two-dimentional map that appears to be 3-D)(If you need a starting point, search for [Bisqwit's video](https://www.youtube.com/watch?v=HQYsFshbkYw) about DOOM-like Engines)
 116. (Medium) Scorched Earth Clone
 117. (Medium) Minesweeper
 118. (Medium) An Audio/Visual 64KB Demonstration